-The most frequently read article on the Alzheimer's Reading Room has been read over 800,000 times since it was first published in late 2009.
-It continues to be read more than 20,000 times each month.
+The most frequently read article on the Alzheimer's Reading Room has been read over 2,000,000 times since it was first published in late 2009.

 Your comments, insights, and sharing can, and do, make a difference in the lives of Alzheimer's and dementia caregivers all over the world.